vishnuprasadh/ProductSimilarity/README.md

 <b> Installation </b>

-As of now, you just need to install the basic nltk and sklearn libraries with python for us to get this working.
+As of now, you just need to install the basic nltk library with python for us to get this working.

 ```
 pip install nltk

-pip install sklearn
 ```
 Note: Use --upgrade depending on the version you have.